Anytime Capacity Expansion in Medical Residency Match by Monte Carlo Tree Search: Conclusion

 \section{Conclusion}

-This paper sheds light on the capacity expansion in the two-sided matching to consider a flexible allocation of extra seats.
-We develop a UCT-based search method and verify that it outperforms the previous approaches.
-In future work, we would like to extend it to matchings with constraints that need not admit stable matching.
+This paper sheds light on the capacity expansion in the two-sided matching to consider a flexible allocation of extra seats within a given limit beforehand.
+To handle this NP-Complete problem, we develop a UCT-based search method and verify that it outperforms the previous approaches.
+Future works include (1) extending it to matchings with constraints that need not admit stable matching and (2) utilizing other tree search algorithms such as Nested Monte-Carlo Search \cite{DBLP:conf/ijcai/Cazenave09,DBLP:conf/ijcai/Rosin11}.

 \if0 Interesting directions of the future researches include: \begin{itemize} \item Diverse recommendations \cite{Bosc2018}.
 UCT sequentially sequentially traverses the search tree and is useful to recommend more than one solution, from which the policymaker chooses the most favorable one. \item Regional quotas \cite{GotoIKKYY16}.
 While we consider an expansion budget $B$ over all hospitals, we may consider a multi-region matching problem where each region has its own budget. \item Other objective functions.
 We consider the maximization of the resident-side utility. \end{itemize} \fi